Hockey Central

 Hockey Central is the brand used for programs and segments covering hockey (particularly the National Hockey League) on the Canadian sports channel Sportsnet.
-The Hockey Central name encompasses several programs, including segments aired during Sportsnet Central, pre-game reports for Hockey Night in Canada and other NHL telecasts on Sportsnet, CBC, Citytv, and the Sportsnet 590 radio show Hockey Central at Noon.
+The Hockey Central name encompasses several programs, including segments aired during Sportsnet Central, pre-game reports for NHL telecasts on Sportsnet, and the Sportsnet 590 radio show Hockey Central at Noon.

 Overview

 Format

 The typical format of Hockey Centrals segments during Sportsnet Central and the Saturday show is a four-person panel of former NHL players, coaches, and GMs alongside hockey reporters and broadcasters.
 The members of the panel vary from day to day, but are usually from the same small pool of regulars.
 The show is known for (and often promotes) its sometimes fiery debates between Bill Watters and Nick Kypreos.

-In the summer of 2006, host Darren Dreger left Sportsnet to join TSN and in 2018, Daren Millard left the network, and in 2021, Jeff Marek moved to an NHL insider role.
+In the summer of 2006, host Darren Dreger left Sportsnet to join TSN and in 2018, Daren Millard left the network, and in 2021, Jeff Marek moved to an NHL insider role, until he departed the network in 2024.
 Caroline Cameron and David Amber are the current hosts of most of the Hockey Central segments appearing on Sportsnet.

 As of Rogers' 2014-15 rights deal, Hockey Central Saturday replaced Scotiabank Hockey Tonight as the pre-game show for Hockey Night in Canada, airing in simulcast with Sportsnet and CBC Television.

 During the 2013 Stanley Cup Playoffs, The Score (after its purchase by Rogers) aired a nightly Hockey Central Playoff Xtra.